rmease/Athira/README.md

 The active storage keys required for S3 service are automatically set based on the Bucketeer configurations in the Heroku app environments (athira-solutions and athira-solution-staging).
 Local environment variables are stored using the set-up linked in the Sensitive Data Management section.
 Within the Heroku environments, customization of S3 service environment variables can be accomplised by following this guide: https://devcenter.heroku.com/articles/config-vars

+## Email Form

+There is unused code in this codebase that used to power a ContactForm, which could be restored using a Heroku email server plugin like GridSend.
+We chose to retire this due to complexity and cost, and it was replaced with a simple contact notice and inline email address.
+To undo this hack, you'll need to update these files: `contact_form_container.js`, `contact_form.jsx`.
+If you are attempting to restore the email server, note that you will need access to the domain service provider account for athirasolutions.com, in order to configure the distribution of emails from that domain.